-The HostInterfaceID indicates the interface standard describing the Host Interface of the Application.
-HostInterfaceID values and their meaning are specified in [5].

-The MediaInterfaceID indicates the interface standard describing the Media Interface of the Application.
-MediaInterfaceID values and their meaning are specified in [5], depending on the module's Media Type as indicated in the MediaType field (Byte 00h:85).

-The MediaType indicates the particular Media Interface Type table in [5] that applies to the module and hence the interpretation of MediaInterfaceID values.
-MediaType values are specified in Table 8-16.

-The HostLaneCount and MediaLaneCount fields specify the number of lanes either explicitly (nonzero value) or by implicit reference, via the Interface ID, to the relevant interface specification (zero value).

-The HostLaneAssignmentOptions register specifies which lane groups can be used for a Data Path carrying the advertised Application.
+- The HostInterfaceID indicates the interface standard describing the Host Interface of the Application.
+HostInterfaceID values and their meaning are specified in [5]. - The MediaInterfaceID indicates the interface standard describing the Media Interface of the Application.
+MediaInterfaceID values and their meaning are specified in [5], depending on the module's Media Type as indicated in the MediaType field (Byte 00h:85). - The MediaType indicates the particular Media Interface Type table in [5] that applies to the module and hence the interpretation of MediaInterfaceID values.
+MediaType values are specified in Table 8-17. - The HostLaneCount and MediaLaneCount fields specify the number of lanes either explicitly (nonzero value) or by implicit reference, via the Interface ID, to the relevant interface specification (zero value). - The HostLaneAssignmentOptions register specifies which lane groups can be used for a Data Path carrying the advertised Application.
 Bits 0-7 form a bit map corresponding to Host Lanes 1-8.
 A bit value of 1 indicates that the lane group of the advertised Application can begin on the corresponding host lane.
-See section 6.2.1.4 for a more detailed description.

-Note: The MediaLaneAssignmentOptions parts of the Application Descriptor are stored separately.

-Both parts of the Application Descriptor are linked by the number known as AppSel Code.
-The AppSel code is simply the sequential number of the Application Descriptor in any of the memory locations storing (parts of) the Application Descriptor array.
+See section 6.2.1.4 for a more detailed description. - Note: The MediaLaneAssignmentOptions parts of the Application Descriptor are stored separately. - All parts of the Application Descriptor are linked by a number known as the AppSel Code, which is simply the sequential position number of the Application Descriptor in any of the memory locations storing (parts of) the Application Descriptor array.

-Table 8-16 Media Type Encoding Table 8-16 Media Type Encoding -------------------------------- ------- ------ ------- ------------- ----------
+Table 8-17 Media Tyne Encodings Iavie O-T/ MEGIA INDE EIICUUIIIUS

-Code Media Type Associated Interface ID Table 00h Undefined None, not applicable 01h Optical Interfaces: MMF 02h Optical Interfaces: SMF [5] Table "SM media interface codes" 03h Passive Copper Cables [5] Table "Passive Copper Cable interface codes" 04h Active Cables [5] Table "Active Cable assembly interface codes" 05h BASE-T [5] Table "BASE-T media interface codes" 06h-3Fh - Reserved 40h-8Fh - Custom 90h-FFh Reserved
+Code Media Type Associated Interface ID Table 00h Undefined None, not applicable 01h Optical Interfaces: MMF [5] Table "850 nm MM media interface codes" 02h Optical Interfaces: SMF [5] Table "SM media interface codes" 03h Passive Copper Cables [5] Table "Passive Copper Cable interface codes" 04h Active Cables [5] Table "Active Cable assembly interface codes" 05h BASE-T [5] Table "BASE-T media interface codes" 06h-3Fh - Reserved 40h-8Fh - Custom 90h-FFh - Reserved

-Table 8-17 Media Type Register (Lower Memory)
+Table 8-18 Media Type Register (Lower Memory)

 Byte Bits Register Name Register Description Туре 85 7-0 MediaType The MediaType field defines the interpretation of RO MediaInterfaceID values in the following Application Rqd.
 Descriptors.
-See Table 8-16 for the MediaType encoding.
+See Table 8-17 for the MediaType encoding.

-Table 8-18 Format of Application Descriptor Bytes 1-4
+Table 8-19 Format of Application Descriptor Bytes 1-4

 Byte Offset Bits Field Name Field Description Туре

 0 7-0 HostInterfaceID ID from [5] RO

 or FFh to mark as unused (empty Application Descriptor) Rqd.

 1 7-0 MediaInterfaceID ID from a suitable table of IDs in [5] that is identified by

-the MediaType Byte 00h:85 (see Table 8-16)
+the MediaType Byte 00h:85 (see Table 8-17)

 2 7-4 HostLaneCount 0000b: lane count defined by interface ID

 0001b: 1 lane,

 0010b: 2 lanes

 3-0 MediaLaneCount

 1000b: 8 lanes.

 1001b-1111b: reserved

 3 7-0 HostLaneAssignmentOptions Bits 0-7 form a bit map corresponding to Host Lanes 1-8.

 A set bit indicates that the Application may begin on the

 corresponding host lane.

 Note: Refer to section 6.2.1.4 for more information.

-Note: The fifth bytes of these Application Descriptors are stored elsewhere (see Table 8-51)
+Note: The fifth bytes of these Application Descriptors are stored elsewhere (see Table 8-52)

-Table 8-19 Application Descriptor Registers Bytes 1-4 (Lower Memory)
+Table 8-20 Application Descriptor Registers Bytes 1-4 (Lower Memory)